selendra/selendra-wiki/docs/maintain/maintain-guides-democracy.md

 `undelegate` transaction to clear her delegation.

 The easiest way to do this is from the
-["Accounts" tab on Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) where you can manage the delegation of your account.
+["Accounts" tab on Selendra-Portal UI](https://portal.selendra.org/#/accounts) where you can manage the delegation of your account.

 ![manage delegation](../assets/democracy/manage-delegation.png)